+On August 14, 2020, the Company issued \$230.0 million aggregate principal amount of 2025 Notes in a private placement to qualified institutional purchasers pursuant to an exemption from registration provided by Section 4(a)(2) and Rule 144A under the Securities Act.
 The 2025 Notes bear interest at a rate of 1.250% per year.
 Interest is payable in cash on February 1 and August 1 of each year.
 The 2025 Notes mature on August 1, 2025 unless earlier converted, redeemed or repurchased in accordance with their terms prior to such date.
 The initial conversion rate is 19.3538 shares of the Company's common stock per \$1,000 principal amount of 2025 Notes, which is equivalent to an initial conversion price of approximately \$51.67 per share of common stock.
-After consideration of the 2025 Notes Hedges and 2025 Notes Warrants, the conversion rate is effectively hedged to a price of \$81.05 per share of common stock.
-The conversion rate, and thus the conversion price, may be adjusted under certain circumstances as described in the indenture governing the 2025 Notes (the "2025 Indenture").
-The Company may settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election, based on the applicable conversion rate(s).
-If a "make-whole fundamental change" (as defined in the 2025 Indenture) occurs, then the Company will in certain circumstances increase the conversion rate for a specified period of time.
+After consideration of the 2025 Notes Hedges and 2025 Notes Warrants (as defined and described below), the conversion rate is effectively hedged to a price of \$81.05 per share of common stock.
+The conversion price, may be adjusted under certain circumstances as described in the indenture governing the 2025 Notes (the "2025 Indenture").
+The Company may settle conversions by paying or delivering, as applicable, cash, shares of its common stock, at the Company's election, based on the applicable conversion rate for a specified period of time.
 The Company's intent is to settle the principal amount of the 2025 Notes in cash upon conversion.